FishlandicFishy/lexicring/dict/sigma.md

 Bro dosent even have 14 cars."

-3. [n, v, adj] Being wanted in 7 states for vehicular manslaughter.
+3. [n, v, adj] Being wanted in 7 states for vehicular manslaughter, as quoted from Google AI.[^1]

 Example: